drinkingkazu/photonlib/README.md

 [![Documentation Status](https://readthedocs.org/projects/photonlib/badge/?version=latest)](https://photonlib.readthedocs.io/en/latest/?badge=latest)

 # Photon Library
-This is a python API to use Photon Library
+This is a python API to use Photon Library.
+This README describes how to install and where to find tutorials.
+For users, you might find a complimentary documentation at the [ReadTheDocs](https://photonlib.readthedocs.io/en/latest/).
+For developers, make sure you read the [Contribution Guide](/contributing.md).

 ## Installation
 Once `git clone` this repository, go inside and: